 Aside from the animal illustrations, each photo comes with the tagline in bold sans serif font together with the #StopHunting hashtag.
-Lastly, Haytap’s butterfly logo, brand name and slogan appear in crisp, white fonts on the bottom-right corner.
+Lastly, Haytap’s butterfly logo, brand name, and slogan appear in crisp, white fonts in the bottom-right corner.

 Australian Meat Processor Corporation (AMPC)’s 2019-2020 Annual Report was the first release following the organization’s new creative direction and full corporate rebrand, driven by Another Colour design and branding agency.

 The Annual Report’s print design features a look that is heavily oriented around the corporation’s sustainability and innovation efforts.
 It features 3D models with state-of-the-art fiberglass finishes - “a dramatic departure from overused and irrelevant stock photography of farmers and retail butchers.”